Level of Concern: Music video

-The music video for "Level of Concern" was shared upon the song's release on April 9, 2020, and was directed by frequent collaborator Reel Bear Media.
+The music video for "Level of Concern" was shared upon the song's release on April 9, 2020, and was directed by frequent collaborator Mark Eshleman of Reel Bear Media.
 It features additional appearances from Joseph's wife Jenna, their daughter Rosie, and Dun's wife Debby Ryan.
 It loosely documents the creation of the song and video as Joseph and Dun individually record and film their parts, uploading the audio and video onto a USB flash drive and sending it via snail-mail (although it is revealed that the two are living next door to each other at the end of the video).
 This is cut between clips of Joseph and Dun spending time with their respective partners and decorating their houses with flashing lights and fluorescent stars.

-A separate music video for the song was released in the form of a continuous stream.
+A separate music video for the song was released in the form of a continuous stream of clips contributed by fans alongside the duo.
 Dubbed the "never-ending music video", it ran for 178 days, from June 22 to December 18, 2020.
-Guinness World Records certified it as the longest music video in history.
+Guinness World Records certified it as the longest music video in history, surpassing the record previously held by the 24-hour music video for Pharrell Williams's "Happy" (2013).